Matyas Kopecky

 AGE OF DIAGNOSIS 15

-YEARS WITH TEAM 2
+YEARS WITH TEAM 3

 PROFILE

-After an outstanding debut season in 2022 Czech all-rounder Matyas Kopecky returns for 2023 with a race win on his mind.
-Second place in the prologue at the Tour of Bulgaria and third on stage two at the Tour of Rhodes were Kopecky’s standout results with only fractions of a second standing between him and a debut professional victory and a clean sweep in his first season.
+A former Czech U19 national road champion and strong time-triallist, the then 19-year-old enjoyed great start to his pro career in 2022 with second place in the prologue at the Tour of Bulgaria and third on stage two at the Tour of Rhodes the standout results with only fractions of a second standing between him and a debut professional victory and a clean sweep in his first season.

-In 2021 Kopecky missed out on double Czech championship titles by only three seconds, after finishing in second place in the individual time trial only two days before the then 18-year-old stormed to victory in the road race.
+Back in 2021 Kopecky missed out on double Czech championship titles by only three seconds, after finishing in second place in the individual time trial only two days before the then 18-year-old stormed to victory in the road race.

 First coming to the team’s attention at the 2021 Team Novo Nordisk Talent ID camp in Caen, France.
 Kopecky quickly confirmed his potential with his results on the road at both the World and National Championships.